-The Missouri IV-D Child Support Program intends to use the Parenthood Can Wait Program to address teen parenthood issues by targeting at- risk young teens, who are enrolled in an alternative school or who are in the custody of the Division of Youth Services.
-By offering various parenthood curricula, independent living skills, child support education, financial literacy, and mentoring services the Missouri Child Support Program hopes to change teens’ behavior and mindset to reduce the likelihood that they live in poverty.
-This program will offer pre-parenthood content aimed at youths that are not yet parents and a teen-parenting program for those who are already parents or primary kinship caregivers.
+The Missouri IV-D Child Support Program intends to use the Parenting Can Wait Program to address teen parenting issues by targeting at- risk young teens, who are enrolled in an alternative school or who are in the custody of the Division of Youth Services.
+By offering various parenting curricula, independent living skills, child support education, financial literacy, and mentoring services the Missouri Child Support Program hopes to change teens’ behavior and mindset to reduce the likelihood that they live in poverty.
+This program will offer pre-parenting content aimed at youths that are not yet parents and a teen-parenting program for those who are already parents or primary kinship caregivers.

 Many children cannot learn effectively in traditional school environments and run the risk of dropping out.
 Alternative school programs may vary region by region, but aim to ensure that the needs of the children and adolescents who cannot learn effectively in a standard school environment are provided a learning opportunity to give them the most successful futures.